jacehalvorson/chess/README.md

 ## Heuristic options

+- position (default)
+  - Factor in positional aspects of a state on top of piece count
-- pieceCount (default)
+- pieceCount
   - This is the traditional count of points (pawns are 1, knights/bishops are 3, rooks are 5, queens are 9)
 - random
-- worstPossibleMove (opposite of pieceCount)
+- worst (opposite of position)